 Handgun Permit Review Board

-The Handgun Permit Review Board will be meeting on Tuesday, August 2nd and August 16th, 2016 at 100 Community Place, Crownsville, MD 20132.
+The Handgun Permit Review Board will be meeting at 100 Community Place, Crownsville, MD 20132.
 The meetings are scheduled to begin at 6:00 pm.
-There are 4 or 5 hearings scheduled for each day.
+Here is the schedule:

 The Handgun Permit Review Board (HPRB) was established in 1972 (Chapter 13, Acts of 1972) to review Maryland State Police decisions regarding handgun permits.
 A handgun permit application can be obtained from State Police by clicking the following link: